 During the COVID-19 pandemic there have been a number of temporary changes to Lehigh’s benefits arising from federal government guidance and legislation.
-We wanted to bring two recent updates that may apply to your circumstances to your attention.
+We wanted to bring several recent updates that may apply to your circumstances to your attention.
 For more information about pandemic-related changes and guidance for faculty and staff, visit the HR website.

 Extension of Additional Sick Leave Provision